DnD-Combat-Tracker/MonsterGen/README.md

 `CR.player_adapter(average_level, num_players=5, difficulty=0) -> CR`

 Class method for computing CR from party composition and difficulty setting.
-- average_level: int, 1 to 20
+- average_level: required int, 1 to 20
-- num_players: int, 1 to 9
+- num_players: optional int, 1 to 9
-- difficulty: int, -5 to 5
+- difficulty: optional int, -5 to 5
     - Stupid Easy: -5 to -4
     - Easy: -3 to -2
     - Normal: -1 to 1